-1. The tables below include the dimensional and design standards for the Commercial Zoning Districts.
-Standards within the tables below may contain specific regulations organized by frontage type (Section 3.5).

-2. Where this Ordinance refers to frontages in general, transit station, off-street public path, public park shall not be considered a frontage within the Commercial Zoning Districts.

-3. In the tables below, where a cell contains a standard or a " \checkmark " the standard is applicable.
-Where a cell is blank and shaded, the standard does not apply.
+- 1. The tables below include the dimensional and design standards for the Commercial Zoning Districts.
+Standards within the tables below may contain specific regulations organized by frontage type (Section 3.5). - 2.
+Where this Ordinance refers to frontages in general, transit station, off-street public path, public park shall not be considered a frontage within the Commercial Zoning Districts. - 3.
+In the tables below, where a cell contains a standard or a "✓" the standard is applicable.
+Where a cell is blank and shaded, the standard does not apply. - 4.
+Within Commercial Zoning Districts, the following shall apply to multi-family attached residential developments: - a.
+If a minimum 25' Class B landscape yard, measured from the future right-of-way line, abuts and runs parallel to an arterial street, the portion of the arterial street abutting this landscape yard shall not be considered a frontage for the standards of this article.
+The portion of the arterial street abutting this landscape yard shall still be considered a frontage for the standards of the remainder of this Ordinance.
+No parking lots shall be located between these landscape yards and permitted uses. - 5.
+For sites with three or more frontages, see Section 3.6 for alternative standards for ground floor activation, required prominent entrances, prominent entry design, and ground floor transparency.